 What Is the State Tree of Louisiana?
-How Was It Decided?
+History, References & FAQ

 If you visit Louisiana in the fall, you won’t find tall, thin hardwood trees bursting with color like you might in other states.
 Instead, you’ll find a peculiar cypress tree with rusty orange needles falling off like leaves.
 This is the bald cypress, which is unique among conifers because it’s also deciduous, meaning it drops its needles every year.